 Led security engineering teams at AWS, building services and patterns that helped Fortune 500 customers operationalize DevSecOps across hundreds of engineering teams.

 Founded Redacted Ventures to do for AI-native development what CI/CD did for software delivery: make the discipline repeatable, measurable, and teachable.
+Wrote Security for Agentic Engineering (Pearson) on the failure modes of agent-written code.
 Daily, hands-on AI coding practice since early 2023, visible in the open-source patterns we publish.

-Every pattern the engagement installs is public — free to read and build on.
+Every pattern we install is public — free to read and build on.
 More writing at paulmduvall.com ↗.

 A working reference for AI-assisted engineering.
 Context files, rules, multi-agent orchestration, and testing patterns.